ErlerPhilipp/dr2_logger/README.md

 1. Download the code and unzip or pull the repository
 1. If you don't have it already, install a Python 3, e.g. Anaconda with Python 3.7
-1. If using Anaconda, you should probably create a new environment for this project
+1. If using Anaconda, you should create a new environment for this project
 1. Use conda or pip to install the required packages:
     1. numpy
     1. scipy
-    1. keyboard
     1. tk
     1. basemap
-1. Build and run dr2logger.py with Python
+1. Build and run "python dr2logger.py"
+1. To build an executable, run "pyinstaller dr2logger.spec"

 ## Open Issues and Contributing ##